 Want to travel back to Bali?
 The island may open its borders as early as July 2021 following the start of a major vaccination drive and planned "Green Zones".

 What we know about Bali’s “Green Zones”

 Indonesia’s Minister of Tourism, Sandiaga Uno, has proposed a “travel corridor arrangement” with several countries, which could include China, Singapore, the Netherlands, the United Arab Emirates (UAE) and more.
 He has also kickstarted a vaccination drive in the Gianyar Regency to create three “Green Zones” in Bali.
 The designated “Green Zones” so far are Ubud, Sanur and Nusa Dua.

 The reopening plan in action

-In early July, Bali’s Governor, I Wayan Koster, released a gradual Three-Phase Reopening Plan, with Phase One and Two now underway.
-As part of Koster’s reopening plan, domestic tourists can now travel freely from around Indonesia to and from Bali, providing they show at least one vaccination dose, and a negative PCR test (for flights) or a negative Rapid Antigen (for land and sea travel).
+Back in July 2020, Bali’s Governor, I Wayan Koster, released a gradual Three-Phase Reopening Plan, with Phase One and Two now well underway.
+As part of Koster’s reopening plan, domestic tourists can now travel freely around Indonesia to and from Bali, providing they show at least one vaccination dose, and a negative PCR test (for flights) or a negative Rapid Antigen (for land and sea travel).
 All travellers must also follow all stipulated safety protocols.

 So what is the re-opening plan for Bali?